jweinst1/the-oblivion-language/automaton.md

 ```

 Mathematically, automaton are defined as moving from one state to another via a *transition function*.
 The Oblivion language, however, does not use functions or function objects.
 This portion of automaton theory will be left out, until it can be explained in terms of Oblivion's machinery.

+Now in classical automaton theory, and formal language theory, only several types of state machines exist.
+Each one will be demonstrated here, yet keep in mind the Oblivion language implements many richer, more elaborate machines than these.